Table of Contents

-A simplified view of eligibility for 2018 is as follows.
-Single, elderly state residents qualify if their countable monthly income is less than $1,235 per month or annually less than $14,820.
+A simplified view of eligibility (as of April 2018) is as follows.
+Single, elderly state residents qualify if their countable monthly income is less than $1,242 per month or annually less than $14,904.
 However, there are exceptions and persons with incomes over that amount can still be eligible.
-A married couple with both spouses applying for the program are permitted monthly income of $1,664, which is equal to $20,184 annually.
+A married couple with both spouses applying for the program is permitted monthly income of $1,682, which is equal to $20,184 annually.
 However, there are exceptions, and persons with incomes over the above stated amounts can still be eligible.

 There are also “countable asset” limits.
-Assets include essentially all of one’s resources except their home, vehicle and certain other small personal items, such as engagement and wedding rings.
-In 2019, the asset limits remain unchanged from 2017, at $2,000 for an individual and $3,000 for a couple.
+Assets include essentially all of one’s resources except their home, household furnishings, vehicle, and certain other small personal items, such as engagement and wedding rings.
+In 2019, the asset limits remain unchanged from previous years, at $2,000 for an individual and $3,000 for a couple.